William Stukeley: Return to London: 1717–1725

 In August 1721, Stukeley and Roger Gale set forth on another tour, visiting Avebury and Stonehenge before going to Gloucester, Hereford, Ludlow, Wolverhampton, Derby, and finally reaching Grantham in October.
 He wrote up his notes of the journey as Iter Sabrinum.

-He returned to Avebury in the summer of 1722—this time with the artists Gerard Vandergucht and John Pine, who had both become Roman Knights that year—before proceeding to Stonehenge and Silchester.
+He returned to Avebury in the summer of 1722 — this time with the artists Gerard Vandergucht and John Pine, who had both become Roman Knights that year — before proceeding to Stonehenge and Silchester.
 In September and October he embarked on another tour, this time taking in Cambridge, Boston, Lincoln, Dunstable, Leminster and Rochester, largely following Roman roads.
 He published a description of this tour as Iter Romanum.

 In 1723, he travelled from London to Newbury and Marlborough before visiting Stanton Drew stone circles, and then heading back east to Bath, Exeter and Dorchester.
 These tours were written up as Iter Dumnoniense and Iter Septimum Antonini Aug.
-He also wrote an account of Dorcehster's Maumbury Rings in October 1723 as Of the Roman Ampitheatre at Dorchester.
+He also wrote an account of Dorchester's Maumbury Rings in October 1723 as Of the Roman Amphitheater at Dorchester.

 It was while at Avebury in 1723 that he began a draft of the History of the Temples of the Ancient Celts.
-This work drew upon his fieldwork at both Avebury and Stonehenge as well as his field-notes from other prehistoric sites and information obtained from the 'Templa Druidum' section of Aubrey's Monumenta Britannica.
+This work drew upon his fieldwork at both Avebury and Stonehenge as well as his field-notes from other prehistoric sites and information obtained from the 'Templa Druidum' section of John Aubrey's Monumenta Britannica.
 The work also cited Biblical and Classical texts.
-In the book, Stukeley discussed how prehistoric people might have erected such monuments using sledges, timber cradles, rollers and leavers.
+In the book, Stukeley discussed how prehistoric people might have erected such monuments using sledges, timber cradles, rollers and levers.
 He devoted much space to refuting the suggestion, made by Inigo Jones and J. Webb, that Stonehenge had been erected by the Romans, instead attributing it to the prehistoric—or as he called it, "Celtic"—period.
 The druids are mentioned only briefly in the book, when Stukeley suggested that they might be possible creators of the stone circles.

 In 1724, Stukeley returned to Avebury and Stonehenge, returning via Ringwood and Romsey before heading up to Lincoln and then back down to Kent later in the year.
 This was the final year in which he conducted fieldwork at Avebury.
+The Oxford English Dictionary lists that the first known use of the word relationship is from 1724, in his writings.
 In 1725, Stukeley engaged in the last of his great tours, this time with Roger Gale.

-This took him from Dunstable up into the Midlands, where he visited Coventry, Birmingham, Derby and Buxton before heaving west to Chester and then north for Liverpool and the Lake District; there he visited stone circles like Long Meg and Her Daughters and Castlerigg stone circle.
+This took him from Dunstable up into the Midlands, where he visited Coventry, Birmingham, Derby and Buxton before heading west to Chester and then north for Liverpool and the Lake District; there he visited stone circles like Long Meg and Her Daughters and Castlerigg stone circle.
 From there, Stukeley and Gale travelled further north to Whitehaven and then Hadrian's Wall, following it along to Newcastle before heading south back to London via Durham and Doncaster.